JonasAlfredsson/synergy-mouse-remapper/README.md

 the new windows that opens, click on `Inbound Rules` to the left, and then find the rules titled `File and Printer Sharing (Echo Request - ICMPv4-In)` in the long list that appears.
 Right click both of these and choose `Enable Rule`.
-Windows should now be respond to `pings`.
+Windows should now be responding to `pings`.

 ```bash
 ping <synergy_server_ip_or_hostname>